Uracilius/ai_integrator_final/README.md

 ~~~

 ### Setup ChromaDB Database:
-The project utilizes ChromaDB as its database.
-You need to set up a ChromaDB database and configure its connection details in the config.json file located at
+The project utilizes ChromaDB, PostgreSQL and MongoDB as its' storage.
+You need to set them up and and configure their connection details in the config.json file located at

 ~~~bash
 src/modules/face_recognition/src/db/config.json